SalishSeaCast/analysis-keegan/notebooks/Evaluations/Individual_year_evaluations/README.md

 * ## [2009_Puget_Evaluation.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Individual_year_evaluations/2009_Puget_Evaluation.ipynb)

     A notebook which contains an evaluation of the SalishSeaCast model within PugetSound for the year 2019.
-This evaluation includes scatter plots and 2d histograms visualizing the similarity of observed and model data as well as tables evaluation statistics.
-The observed data compared to the model data in this evaluation was collected using bottle samples.
+More specifically, it compares observed data on various nutrient concentrations collected from bottle data and compares it to model outputs.
+It also looks at temperature and salinity data collected from CTD data and compares model error to these environmental error.
+This evaluation includes scatter plots and 2d histograms visualizing the similarity of observed and model data as well as tables of evaluation statistics.

 ##License